 Some tips:

-- Remember that there is no such thing as the perfect vegan.
+• Remember that there is no such thing as the perfect vegan.
 Make changes at whatever pace is appropriate for you, and make sure you aren't feeling deprived, by still making your favorite meals but in their vegan versions.
-Our online program is a great resource with lots of delicious vegan recipes and cooking classes..
+Our online program is a great resource with lots of delicious vegan recipes and cooking classes to help you achieve delicious and nutritious variety in your diet.

 Not eating enough, experienced as a lack of energy

-Being low in energy is one of the first things that puts me in an emotional downward spiral, and it can not only make us anxious about what could be going on, but it can also lead to feeling sad, depressed and worried.
+Being low in energy is one of the first things that puts me, personally, in an emotional downward spiral, and it can not only make us anxious about what could be going on, but it can also lead to feelings of worry, lethargy, a feeling of lack of motivation and even sadness.

 Some tips:

-- Make sure you're eating enough, you can use the plant plate as a guide to help you understand how to build a balanced plate without over-obsessing on perfection.
-We give you lots of resources on this topic here.
+• Make sure you're eating enough, you can use the vegan for life food guide as the main tool to help you understand how to build a balanced plate without over-obsessing on perfection

-- Remember that plant-based foods are in many cases lower in calories, and this might mean you might need to eat more frequent meals, or larger meals, and that's ok.
+• Start paying attention to your hunger and fulness cues.
+Plant-based foods are in many cases lower in calories, and this could mean you might need to eat more frequent meals, or larger meals, and that's perfectly okay.
 Make sure you're keeping your mind and body well fed and energized.

 Not getting the nutrition your body needs, or feeling unsure about how to eat and worrying excessively about nutrition